-All the women in these stories are victims of abuse.
+All the women in these stories are victims of intimate partner violence and abuse.
 Each story will highlight a specific aspect of an abusive relationship.
 These stories demonstrate that abuse crosses all socio-economic and cultural lines.
 The abuse that will be described includes:

 In the eyes of the community, M, age 55, was the picture of success: attractive, living in a lovely home, a gregarious husband.
 But behind closed doors, M’s life was misery.
 Her partner was controlling of her activities and finances.
 The constant verbal attacks felt worse than the hits.
 She always felt like she was walking on eggshells.
 Nothing she did seemed to be good enough.
 Somehow he always made her feel that she was the source of their problems.
 When she was younger, she had thought of leaving, but was uncertain about how that would be for the children.
 Now that her son and daughter are adults, they are mirroring what they had been exposed to.
 Their angry put-downs make her feel hurt and humiliated.